neuronsimulator/nrn/programming/python.rst

         .. code-block::
             python

-            stim = IClamp(1.0, sec = ax)
-             #or
             stim = IClamp(ax(1.0))

-        The latter is a somewhat simpler idiom that uses the Segment object which knows both the section and the location in the section and can also be used with the stim.loc function.

         Many hoc functions use call by reference and return information by changing the value of an argument.
-These are called from the python world by passing a HocObject.ref() object.
+These are called from the Python world by passing a HocObject.ref() object.
 Here is an example that changes a string.